pth-1641/Comics-API/README.md

 Vietnamese Comics API for client using scraping technique

+# ❌ Don't use this to crawl image!

 ## ⚠️ Unofficial API from [Nettruyen](https://nettruyen.com)

 ## ⚡ Using for client [here](https://github.com/pth-1641/Comics-API/blob/master/api/README.md)